Elon Musk: Falcon Heavy will be 'great rocket launch or the best fireworks display'

 Elon Musk is about to test out his new creation: The Falcon Heavy.

 If it works, Falcon Heavy will become the world's most powerful operational rocket.
-Its first uncrewed test flight is scheduled for Tuesday between 1:30 pm and 4 pm ET at at Kennedy Space Center in Florida.
+Its first uncrewed test flight is scheduled for Tuesday between 1:30 pm and 4 pm ET at Kennedy Space Center in Florida.

 "It's the biggest rocket in the world by far," SpaceX CEO Musk told CNN's Rachel Crane Monday.